Dr Leanne Cullen-Unsworth

 - Direct financial value of natural marine resources to local dependants; local resource use patterns; appropriate alternative livelihoods; and methods for the development of a series of economic performance criteria to monitor the local economic impacts of management action.
 Research conducted in the Wakatobi Marine National Park, Indonesia

-- European University Association (EUA) An investigation of student and staff experiences within the Coastal and Water Management Network, European Joint Masters Programme: outlining best practice
+- An investigation of student and staff experiences within the Coastal and Water Management Network, European Joint Masters Programme: outlining best practice for European University Association (EUA)

 - Biochemical oxygen demand and dissolved oxygen in a lagoon in Southern Portugal.
 An investigation into the tidal flushing capacity of the Ria Formosa